Lindris/Lindris/README.md

 **VIEW MY PROJECTS:**

-- 👯 {**Co:llab**}- https://co-llab.netlify.app/ - In my 4 week project I developed, from ideation to delivery, a responsive web events planning app to enable Bootcamp graduates to continue to meet and code collaboratively in a supportive environment.
+- 👯 {**Co:llab**} - https://co-llab.netlify.app/ - In my 4 week project I developed, from ideation to delivery, a responsive web events planning app to enable Bootcamp graduates to continue to meet and code collaboratively in a supportive environment.
 - 👯 **Untied** - https://untiedsoc.netlify.app/ In this 1 week end-to-end project, completed when only halfway through Bootcamp, I built a Bootcamper Resources App for sharing coding materials and support.
-- 👯 **My Colour Flipper** https://my-colour-flipper.netlify.app/ - A web app that changes colour on the click of a button.
+- 👯 **My Colour - Flipper** https://my-colour-flipper.netlify.app/ - A web app that changes colour on the click of a button.

 **MY STORY:**